heinekmadsen/esphome_components/components/genvex/README.md

 1. .....

 Kudos:
-A bit thanks to ssieb from the ESPHome Discord community for assisting i making this happen! https://github.com/ssieb
+A big thanks to ssieb from the ESPHome Discord community for assisting i making this happen! https://github.com/ssieb